Honda HR-V Maintenance Schedule

 Honda HR-V Maintenance Subitems

-Numbers 1, 2, 3, 4, 5, and 6 represent the maintenance subitems for the Honda HR-V Maintenance Minder system.
+Numbers 1, 2, 3, 4, 5, 6, and 7 represent the maintenance subitems for the Honda HR-V Maintenance Minder system.
 Each number refers to a different set of required services.
-A 1, means that its time to rotate the tires, check their pressure, and check their overall condition.
-Service minder 2 signals that the air cleaner elements need to be replaced along with the dust and pollen filter.
+A 1 means that it’s time to rotate the tires, check their pressure, and check their overall condition.
+Service minder 2 signals that the air cleaner elements need to be replaced, along with the dust and pollen filter.

 If a lot of this sounds like technical automotive talk, that’s because it is.
 The Maintenance Minder system of the Honda HR-V is sophisticated and monitors some complicated components of the vehicle.

-If you’re in the Fountain Valley, Costa Mesa, or Newport Beach area and need maintenance, you can schedule a service appointment at Norm Reeves Honda Superstore Huntington Beach.
+If you’re in the Fountain Valley, Costa Mesa, or Newport Beach, California, areas and need maintenance, you can schedule a service appointment at Norm Reeves Honda Superstore Huntington Beach.
 We’re pleased to serve you and keep your HR-V in excellent shape!